-Real-time model based tracking techniques are used to apply 3D visual servoing tasks on the Nao humanoid robot.
-Elementary tasks used by the robot to perform a concrete scenario are detailed with their corresponding control laws.
-Experimental results are presented for the following tasks: self-localization of the robot while walking, head servoing for the visibility task, detection, tracking and manipulation of environment's objects.
+In this work we present an integration of real-time visual servoing techniques on a humanoid robot in closed loop, to perform self-localization and different manipulation tasks.
+Indeed, real-time model based tracking techniques are used to apply 3D visual servoing tasks on the Nao humanoid robot.
+The elementary tasks which are used by the robot to perform a concrete service scenario are detailed with their corresponding control laws.
+Finally, we present the experimental results of the following tasks: self-localization of the robot while walking, head servoing for the visibility task, detection, tracking and manipulation of environment's objects.